 Supercharge student learning.

-Bloomy is a supplemental ELA platform that adapts to every student in real time.
+Bloomy is a mastery-based English Language Arts platform that adapts to every student in real time.
 It identifies skill gaps, builds a personalized path to close them, and automatically brings back material at the right intervals so learning actually sticks.

 The Amazon Rainforest